-Since our launch as an all-volunteer organization in 2016, City Bureau has always been focused on a bold vision for structural change: reimagining journalism as an accessible civic act and a tool for building community power.
+Since launching as an all-volunteer organization in 2016, City Bureau has always been focused on a bold vision for structural change: reimagining journalism as an accessible civic act and a shared practice for building community power.
+Across Chicago and in communities nationwide, residents are documenting thousands of public meetings, investigating systemic failures, publishing practical guides, and convening neighbors to turn dialogue into action.

 Here’s a look at some of our inspiring impact stories over the years!